anataliocs/stellar-arbitrage-apes-future-yacht-club/README.md

 - This custom data type acts as a key to look up a stored value
 - The `Chat` type is associated with a `u32`(unsigned 32-bit int)

-All together, this gives us a unique, namedspaced custom data type to function as a key to store and retrieve `ChatMessage` values from storage
+All together, this gives us a unique, named-spaced custom data type to function as a key to store and retrieve `ChatMessage` values from storage.

 Using the Data Key in the format `Namespace::Variant(Associated value)`: